Exploring Cooking Methods – Pre Cooking Ribs In The Oven

 You’ll also need the following ingredients:

-- Ribs – For this article, we are going to be cooking pork ribs.
+- Rack of Ribs – For this article, we are going to be cooking pork ribs.
 It’s up to you to decide how fatty you want them to be.

 - A braising liquid of some kind – Several options are possible here.
 You can go with apple juice for that additional bit of sweetness, or maybe your favorite beer if you want to create more depth of flavor.
 If you prefer the flavor of the meat to remain as pure as possible, then water will work fine.

-- Spices – Once again, let your preferences guide you here.
-Garlic and onion powders are always nice for bringing those familiar flavors into the mix, and if you want some extra smokiness, go with some paprika or cumin.
-Heat lovers may also include cayenne or chili powder if they like.
-Lastly, don’t forget the salt and pepper as they are crucial to making any piece of meat taste wonderful.
+- Spices or Dry Rub – Once again, let your preferences guide you here.
+Garlic powder and onion powder are always nice for bringing those familiar flavors into the mix, and if you want some extra smokiness, go with some paprika or cumin.
+Heat lovers may also include cayenne pepper or chili powder if they like.
+Lastly, don’t forget the kosher salt and black pepper as they are crucial to making any piece of meat taste wonderful.

 It’s optional, but you can also put together your own barbeque sauce, and for that, you will want to have: